How Long Does Teeth Whitening Last

 At-home teeth whitening products vs. Dentist teeth whitening procedures

-There are numerous at-home teeth whitening products available out there and they vary in types, applications and quality.
+There are numerous at-home teeth whitening products available, and they vary in type, application, and quality.
 Here’s a quick breakdown of some of the most common OTC teeth whitening products and how long they can last.

 At-Home Teeth Whitening Products